qaiswardag/go_backend_api/README.md

 # About

-This project is a voting system built using the Go programming language.
-The system aims to provide a transparent and secure platform for voting processes.
+This project is using the Go programming language.
+The system aims to provide a transparent and secure platform .

 # Features

 #### Secure Authentication

-Robust authentication system using JSON Web Tokens (JWT) to verify the identity of voters and prevent unauthorized access.
+Robust authentication system using JSON Web Tokens (JWT) for verification.

 #### User-friendly Interface

-Provides a user-friendly interface for voter registration, login, and casting votes.
+Provides a user-friendly interface.

-#### Transparent Voting Process

-Enables voters to vote securely while maintaining transparency and integrity throughout the voting process.

 # Technology Stack